 The Penan people live in Borneo, the earth’s second largest tropical island.
 There are different Penan groups, speaking distinct languages.
-The people we discuss here are the so-called Eastern Penan.
+The people we discuss here are the so-called Eastern Penans.

-I have been visiting the Penan once or twice a year since 1991, and am doing linguistic and anthropological field work among them.
-This page links to information about the Penan, and my work with them.
+I have been visiting the Penans once or twice a year since 1991, and am doing linguistic and anthropological field work among them.
+This page links to information about the Penans, and my work with them.